The Gretsch White Falcon has, since its first introduction, been one of the most strikingly good looking guitars on the market.

-With the gain up, and the amp setting on our Boss Katana in the Crunch position, the White Falcon gained a meaty rock edge.
+With the gain up, and the amp setting on our Boss Katana in the Crunch position, the guitar gained a meaty rock edge.
 It really excelled with high gain, overdriven tones, and was an absolute weapon when it came to AC/DC style hard rock.
 While it doesn’t quite have the metal image, we were also incredibly surprised to see how well it handled heavy distortion without excessive feedback, too.

 Other Guitars to Consider

 The Gretsch White Falcon is a category defining guitar when it comes to hollow bodies, but the styling isn’t to everybody’s taste, and of course the price tag is well out of reach to many.
 With those points in mind, check out these excellent alternatives:

 The Epiphone USA Casino is the flagship model from this historic brand.
 It’s the same as the famous “Beatles Guitar”, and offers incredible tone from its dual P90 pickups, and exceptional US made build quality, with the finest woods and hardware going into its construction.
 It’s a genuine peer of the Falcon, and offers an alternative approach to the high end, pro level hollow body for those looking for different tones, or different styling than the Gretsch.